msu-eele-465/final-project-Snake54310/docs/planning/proposal.md

 Main controller (Editing Mode):
  - Selected is loaded onto MSP430 from EEPROM
- - one potentiometer is used to scroll through document
+ - one rotary encoder is used to scroll through document
- - a sepatate potentiometer is used to iterate through charater numbers User may also run through characters in the following way:
+ - a sepatate rotary encoder is used to iterate through charater numbers User may also run through characters in the following way:
  A. beginning of capital letters
  B. beginning of lowercase letters